 Step 4 The whole process takes a few minutes.
 Please keep your device connected the whole process.
 After system repair, the iOS in your device is up to date.

-Part 3: Other Tips to Help You Fix Can't Update iPhone to iOS 13
+Part 3: Other Tips to Help You Fix iPhone Not Updating to iOS 14

 Here are some additional tips that will help you when you can't update your iPhone.